Our Lady of Caysasay: Disappearances

 Doña María Espíritu, the widow of the town's judge, was assigned as the image's camarera or caretaker.
-She ordered a precious urna (a wooden, canopied shrine that sometimes has glass panes) to be made for the image and kept it in her home.
-Every evening, she noticed that the image went missing from its urna, but then in the morning it would be back in its usual place.
-Worried, the widow told the story to the priest, who accompanied her back to her house and saw that the urna was empty.
-The urna suddenly opened and the image appeared before them.
-The priest decided to gather volunteers to keep vigil beside the image, and during the night they did see the urna open by itself, and the image leaving and coming back again.
+She ordered that a precious urna (a wooden, canopied shrine that sometimes has glass panes) be made for the image and kept it in her home.
+Every evening, she noticed that the image was missing from its urna, returning the next morning.
+The worried matron told this to the priest, who accompanied her back to her house and saw the urna was indeed empty, only to suddenly open as the image appeared before them.
+The priest gathered volunteers to keep vigil beside the image, and they reported how in the night they would see the urna open by itself, and the image leaving and coming back again.

-Finally, the priest decided that the villagers should now come with lighted candles and follow the image the next time it left.
-When this happened, the image led them to Caysasay, to the place where it was originally found.
-The priest decided to take the image to the Basilica of Saint Martin de Tours for safekeeping, but the image continued to leave the church until one day it disappeared and was nowhere to be found.
+The priest had the villagers come with lit candles and follow the image the next time it left.
+When this happened, they were led to Caysasay, where it was originally found.
+The priest decided to take the image to the Basilica of Saint Martin of Tours for safekeeping, but the image continued to leave the church until one day it disappeared and was nowhere to be found.

-Years later, two girls named María Bagohin and María Talain were gathering firewood, and saw the image reflected in the waters of a spring near where Juan Maningcad had found it.
+Years later, two girls named María Bagohin and María Talain were gathering firewood, and saw the image reflected in the waters of a spring near where Juan Maningcad had first found it.
 They looked up, and saw the image of the Lady of Caysasay on top of a tall sampaguita (Jasminum sambac) bush, flanked by two lit candles and guarded by several casay-casay (Collared kingfisher, Todiramphus chloris) that abounded in the hillside area, thus called Caysasay by the Spaniards.
-The two reported what they saw to the parish priest, who with the people concluded that it was the Virgin's wish to stay in Caysasay.
+The two reported what they had seen to the parish priest, who concluded with the people it was the Virgin's wish to stay in Caysasay.
 A makeshift chapel was built on the very spot where the image was found, and native devotion to the Our Lady of Caysasay had started even without official church sanction.
 Fr.
 Pedro Murillo Velarde SJ in his Historia de Filipinas and other 18th century Spanish chroniclers put the year 1611 as when natives began reporting strange visions on the hillside.
 This was also the year, according to Fr.
 Pedro G. Galende, Director of the San Agustín Museum in Intramuros, that the first makeshift church was reportedly built there.